Skip to content

 • Let the TV reboot completely before testing sound.

-Toshiba Fire TV system update screen
+Toshiba Fire TV checking for available system firmware updates

 #7.
 Switch HDMI Input Sources